Hershell-Makowitzky/svelte/README.md

-Svelte for testing purposes only
+Svelte project for testing purposes only

 1.)
 For further development run 'npm run install-dev' to install dev dependencies followed by 'npm start'.
     It'll spin up dev static server with live reloading.